-This tool effectively analyses how people use the web analytics websites and applications of the user.
-Comparable to Google Analytics, Open Web Analytics is server software that can be installed on any host while Google Analytics is offered by Google.
+This tool effectively analyses how people use web analytics websites and applications of the user.
+Comparable to Google Analytics, Open Web Analytics is server software that can be installed on any host, while Google Analytics is offered by Google.
 In addition, Open Web Analytics supports tracking on MediaWiki and WordPress on one hand and also tracks the website of your competitors on the other hand.

 8. Crazy Egg

-A web analytics tool, Crazy Egg gives users a competitive advantage to improve their website, without additional high costs.
+A web analytics tool, Crazy Egg, gives users a competitive advantage to improve their website without additional high costs.
 Developed by Neil Patel, it offers a lot of visual ways in which visitors use a particular website.
 Some of the maps offered by the tool include the following:

-- Heatmap: Using this, the user can have access to a visual picture through they can get to know where the visitors have visited on their website.
+- Heatmap: Using this, the user can have access to a visual picture through which they can get to know where the visitors have visited their website.
 By knowing which part of the website is working, brands can effectively increase their conversions

 - Scrollmap: This part of the tool shows the user how far a visitor has scrolled on the page of a website.
 This enables the owners of the website to gain a better insight into the content of the website and understand why visitors are abandoning a page.

-- Confetti: With confetti, users can distinguish the clicks that they get on the website, segmented by search terms, referral sources and more.
+- Confetti: With confetti, users can distinguish the clicks that they get on the website, segmented by search terms, referral sources, and more.